H. P. Lovecraft

 Lovecraft's literary corpus is rooted in cosmicism, which was simultaneously his personal philosophy and the main theme of his fiction.
-Cosmicism posits that humanity is an insignificant part of the cosmos and could be swept away at any moment.
-He incorporated fantasy and science fiction elements into his stories, representing the perceived fragility of anthropocentrism.
+Cosmicism posits that humanity is an insignificant part of the cosmos.
+He incorporated fantasy and science fiction elements into his stories, representing the fragility of anthropocentrism.
 This was tied to his ambivalent views on knowledge.
 His works were largely set in a fictionalized version of New England.
 Civilizational decline also plays a major role in his works, as he believed that the West was in decline during his lifetime.
 Lovecraft's early political views were conservative and traditionalist; additionally, he held a number of racist views for much of his adult life.
 Following the Great Depression, Lovecraft's political views became more socialist while still remaining elitist and aristocratic.

 Throughout his adult life, Lovecraft was never able to support himself from his earnings as an author and editor.
 He was virtually unknown during his lifetime, and was almost exclusively published in pulp magazines before his death.
 A scholarly revival of Lovecraft's work began in the 1970s, and he is now regarded as one of the most significant 20th-century authors of supernatural horror fiction.
 Many direct adaptations and spiritual successors followed.
 Works inspired by Lovecraft, adaptations or original works, began to form the basis of the Cthulhu Mythos, which utilizes Lovecraft's characters, setting, and themes.